nickbabcock/Farmhash.Sharp/index.md

 - Stick with 64bit hash functions
 - Stick with either .NET Core or .NET Ryu
 - For small payloads (~ 11 bytes) use Farmhash.Sharp
-- For larger payloads, Farmhash.Sharp remains competitive, but the XXHash found in Sparrow's codebase and Spookily are good options as well.
+- For larger payloads, Farmhash.Sharp remains competitive, but [XXHash](https://github.com/ravendb/ravendb/blob/b87a422e91dcf7d4590bad631c9266258be7cab3/Raven.Sparrow/Sparrow/Hashing.cs) found within the Sparrow module of RavenDB is a good option as well.

 ### C# vs. C++